Spinal Fusion

 When doing a spinal fusion, the bone graft may simply be wedged in tight between the vertebrae, which holds the graft in place.
 In recent years, there has been an increase in the use of metal plates, pedicle (ped-i-cul) screws, and rods to try to improve the success of the fusion.
 Many different types of metal implants are used, and all of them try to hold the vertebrae in position while the fusion heals.
 Bone heals best when it is held still, without motion between the pieces trying to heal together.
 The healing of a fusion is no different than healing a fractured bone, such as a broken arm.
 In particular, the cervical spine is a difficult part of the body to hold still.

-Is a Spinal Fusion right for me?
+Is a Spinal Fusion Right for Me?

 Although only your doctor can tell you if a Spinal Fusion is the right treatment plan for you, you might be a qualifying candidate if: